perracodex/ktask/README.md

 If a task is sent with a past date, it will be dispatched either immediately or at the next available time.

 For functionality, and concretely for the supplied notification samples, the necessary credentials must be configured either for Email and/or Slack services.
-These credentials should be specified in the project's `application.conf` and `env` files.
+These credentials should be specified in the project's `application.conf`.

 ---